Skip to main content

 B. An intermittent or reduced leave schedule is available under the Family and Medical Leave Act .
 The employee must attempt to schedule the leave so as not to disrupt the University's operations.
 The University may require the employee to transfer temporarily (not to exceed the family and medical leave period) to an alternative position that better accommodates recurring periods of absence or a part-time schedule, provided the position provides equivalent pay and benefits.

-D. Any sick leave of equal to or more than three consecutive days or intermittent leave of any duration for qualifying serious or chronic health conditions must be counted as family and medical leave.
+D. Any sick leave of more than three consecutive days or intermittent leave of any duration for qualifying serious or chronic serious health conditions should be counted as family and medical leave.
 When there is any question about whether a condition qualifies as family and medical leave, the employing department should contact Human Resources.
-If it is determined that the leave qualifies as family and medical leave, the procedures for applying for and reporting family and medical leave must be initiated.
+If it is determined that the leave qualifies as family and medical leave, the procedures for applying for and reporting family and medical leave should be followed accordingly.

 E. An employee on Workers' Compensation who wishes to continue to receive state insurance premium sharing is required to apply for family and medical leave.